-- Certification on procedures.
+- Certification on procedures (anesthesia, surgery, and euthanasia).

 - Observation of a procedure (NOTE: An individual can perform procedures on an animal while under supervision of a trained individual, such as the PI.
 However, the ability to perform procedures independent of supervision requires observation and certification of competency by OLAC.).

 Ethics in Animal Research Training Presentation for Undergraduate Students taking a Course using Vertebrate Animals

 - For courses using live or freshly euthanized vertebrate animals as part of the curriculum, all instructors (i.e., Principal Investigators (PI) with Teaching protocols) must provide their students with the Ethics in Animal Research training in the first few weeks of class.

 - This short presentation covers the basic principles of animal welfare regulations, ethics and protocol compliance as they relate to animal care and use at UC Berkeley.